Jamaica CBDC Tracker

 In August 2021, the Bank of Jamaica minted a total of J$230 million ($1.48 million) in CBDC.
 The Bank of Jamaica gave J$1 million ($6,364) to its staff.
 Bank of Jamaica deputy governor Natalie Haynes said the “issuance and distribution of the CBDC will be fully integrated with the bank’s financial market infrastructure, the JamClear Real Time Gross Settlement System (RTGS)” and “this consideration and prerequisite that led to BOJ choosing a non-blockchain CBDC option.”

 On July 11, 2022, the Bank of Jamaica launched its CBDC.
-Citizens can access the CBDC through a mobile app available for both Apple and Android devices.
+Citizens can access the CBDC through a mobile app available on both Apple and Android devices.
 Bank of Jamaica deputy governor Natalie Haynes described the process as having “streamlined and simplified” know-your-customer requirements for people without bank accounts while people with bank accounts will be able to automatically create a CBDC account.
+However, Bank of Jamaica governor Richard Byles said, “To get a wallet and to use digital currency, you have to join a bank.”
+So, it is unclear how much the CBDC will help people without bank accounts.

 By the end of July 2022, it was reported that over 120,000 people and 2,300 merchants had opened CBDC accounts.
-For reference, Jamaica has a population of 2,827,377 people so roughly 4 percent of the population had adopted the CBDC.
+For reference, Jamaica has a population of 2,827,377 people, so roughly 4 percent of the population had adopted the CBDC at this time.
 However, even this limited adoption should be taken with a grain of salt considering it was partly due to the first 100,000 customers receiving incentive bonuses for opening accounts.

 By January 2024, it was reported that around 260,000 people had opened accounts.
 Commenting on CBDC adoption, Bank of Jamaica governor Richard Byles said, “It was successful to the extent there are people with a wallet to use Jam-Dex, but it was not entirely successful in that many merchants want to use their existing point-of-sale [POS] machines that accept credit and debit cards to handle Jam-Dex and that has caused some delay on onboarding merchants to accept Jam-Dex as a form of payment.
 They do not want to have to contend with another infrastructure channel.”
 Given that CBDC proposals often fail to offer unique benefits, it should not be a surprise that merchants have rejected the additional burden.